Understanding Your Credit

 GAIN is the ‘Gone Away Information Network’.
 Basically, this shows if there is a record for someone who has owed money and moved address without updating the person who is owed the money.
 This is usually taken fairly seriously, so it’s important to make sure you update any companies you owe money to (especially if it’s a significant amount), or they may think you’ve ‘done a runner’.

-Being Rejected for Credit?
+What if you are being Rejected for Credit?

 If you are rejected for credit, it’s a good idea to review your credit score to see if you can figure out why, especially if it’s something you thought you would easily be approved for.